Mike Toglia Preview, Player Props: Rockies vs. White Sox

 Mike Toglia At The Plate

-- Toglia is hitting .160 with three doubles, two home runs and seven walks.
+- Toglia is batting .164 with four doubles, two home runs and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.